jeff5/very-slow-jython/docs/src/site/sphinx/architecture/arch-plain-java-object.rst

 the ``Operations`` object that we reach may itself be the ``PyType`` representing a Python type object.
-If the Java class is one of several implementations of a Python type, each must have its own instance of ``Operations``.
+If the Java class is one of several implementations of a Python type, in the way that ``PyLong`` and ``Integer`` are both Python ``int``\s, each must have its own instance of ``Operations``.
-One will be the actual ``PyType``, while the others are (sub-classes of) ``Operations`` from which the actual type may be determined.
+One will be the actual ``PyType``, while the others are (sub-classes of) ``Operations`` from which the actual type is determined.

 In the explicit case,
-the Java class may have to implement many distinct Python types, and in that case the ``Operations`` object is just a trampoline to get us the actual type.
+one Java class may have to implement many distinct Python types, and in that case the ``Operations`` object is just a trampoline to get us the actual type by reading the object.